ACabrejas/Vissim_RL_Traffic_Lights_Control/README.md

 ## How to run
 Open Jupyter Notebook.
-Currently in the middle of some major code rearrangement, so everything needs to be run from Env_Ray.ipynb.
+Currently in the middle of some major code rearrangement, so everything needs to be run from Env_Ray.ipynb in the Vissim folder.
 The controller architecture works in the following way:
  ![Controller Architecture](./md_pics/Interface2.pdf)